 Those were just great bands who wrote great songs that will live forever.
 We really just aspire to do the same thing.
 I think we are lucky to enjoy a bit of the musical freedom they did.

-BON: THE LAST HIGHWAY: THE UNTOLD STORY OF BON SCOTT AND AC/DC'S BACK IN BLACK is available to preorder now through Amazon, Barnes & Noble and hundreds of other retailers.
-Blackberry Smoke's new album, LIKE AN ARROW, is out now.
+BON: THE LAST HIGHWAY: THE UNTOLD STORY OF BON SCOTT AND AC/DC'S BACK IN BLACK is available now through Amazon, Barnes & Noble and hundreds of other retailers around the world.
+Blackberry Smoke's new album, FIND A LIGHT, is out now.